Lutando/docs-oxd/sources/plugin/roundcube/index.md

 ![Customscripts](https://raw.githubusercontent.com/GluuFederation/gluu-sso-RoundCube-plugin/master/docu/10.png)

 Note:
-- The authentication mechanism specified in your WP plugin page must match the authentication mechanism specified in your Gluu Server.
+- The authentication mechanism specified in your RoundCube plugin page must match the authentication mechanism specified in your Gluu Server.
-- After saving the authentication mechanism in your Gluu Server, it will be displayed in the WP plugin configuration page too.
+- After saving the authentication mechanism in your Gluu Server, it will be displayed in the RoundCube plugin configuration page too.
 - If / when you create a new custom script, both fields are required.

 ### Step 4:RoundCube Configuration